Was Your Netflix Account Hacked? What To Do

 How to tell if someone is using your Netflix account — and how to remove them

-Hackers that want to outright steal your account are more overt.
+Hackers that want to steal your account outright are more overt.
 There may be a hacker, however, who’s happy just piggybacking off your account to watch for free.
 This can get you in trouble with Netflix as the service cracks down on password sharing.

 If you notice content in your recently watched list that you don’t recognize, or if your algorithm is suddenly suggesting things outside of your preferences, there may be a squatter on your account.
 You can look at the devices on your account for anything unrecognized.
 If you aren’t sure, log out of all devices and change your current password.